 Our model is based on making long term investments for our team members to ensure success.
 We are a culturally diverse community that honors equality of opportunity.
 We strive for a work environment that nurtures our staff and creates growth and prosperity for our artisans.

 We believe building opportunity is key for sustainable success.
-At Meyelo, we're empowering artisans through their own hard work to make a better future for themselves, their families and their communities.
+At Meyelo, we're partnering with our artisans in a design driven approach for a brighter future.